penguinnick/Herd_Demography/README.md

     ##
     ## $prolificacy
     ## [1] 1.320242 1.612634 1.869362 1.984414 1.837791 1.403297

+### Create Parameter Tables for Each Culling Strategy

 Here a single param table is created for each survivorship profile in **two steps**.